lentendu/DeltaMP/README.md

 ## Configuration file

-To run, DeltaMP always required a configuration file and optionnaly local copies of raw sequence libraries.
+To run, DeltaMP always required a configuration file and, optionaly, local copies of raw sequence libraries.

-The fields in the configuration file are tab separated.
+The configuration is encoded in UTF8 and the fields are TAB-separated.

-The file encoding is UTF8.

 If the file is edited under Windows, pay attention to use Unix compliant end of line (\n).